 Preheat the oven to 220°C/200°C fan-forced.
-Finely chop the brown onion.
-Finely chop the garlic.
-Grate the carrot.
-Cut the capsicum into bite-sized chunks.
+Finely chop the brown onion and garlic.
+Grate the carrot (unpeeled).
+Cut the capsicum into 2cm chunks.

 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
-Cook the onion and carrot, 2 minutes.
-Add the capsicum and cook, stirring, until softened, 3-4 minutes.
+Add onion and carrot and cook for 2 minutes.
+Add capsicum and cook, stirring, until softened, 3-4 minutes.
 Add the garlic and cook, tossing, until fragrant, 1 minute.
 Transfer to a plate.

-SSPICY!
-This is a mild spice blend, but use less if you're sensitive to heat.
 Return the frying pan to a high heat and add a drizzle of olive oil.
 When the oil is hot, cook the beef mince, breaking up with a spoon, until browned, 3-4 minutes.
-Add the TexMex spice blend and cook, stirring, until fragrant, 1 minute.
-Reduce the heat to medium-high, add the tomato paste and stir to combine.
+Add the Tex-Mex spice blend and cook, stirring, until fragrant, 1 minute.
+Reduce the heat to medium-high, then add the tomato paste and stir to combine.
 Add the water and return the cooked veggies to the pan.
 Stir to combine and bring to a simmer.
-Season with salt and pepper and remove from the heat.
+Season to taste with salt and pepper and remove from the heat.

-Place a mini flour tortilla on a lined oven tray.
+Place a mini flour tortilla on an oven tray lined with baking paper.
 Top the tortilla with some of the beef mixture and spread in an even layer.
 Sprinkle over a little shredded Cheddar cheese (save 1/2 for the top!) and top with another tortilla.
 Repeat this process until all the tortillas and mixture is used up.
-Sprinkle the remaining shredded Cheddar over the stack and bake until the cheese is melted and golden, 10-12 minutes.
+Sprinkle the remaining shredded Cheddar over the top and bake until the cheese is melted and golden, 10-12 minutes.

 TIP: If making for 4 people, build 2 stacks of tortillas.

 While the stack is baking, roughly chop the tomato and baby spinach leaves.
-In a medium bowl, combine the white wine vinegar and a drizzle of olive oil.
-Season.
+In a medium bowl, combine the white wine vinegar and a drizzle of olive oil, then season with salt and pepper.
 Add the tomato and baby spinach.
 Toss to combine.

 Using a serrated knife, cut the tortilla stack into wedges.
-Divide the wedges between plates and top with Greek-style yoghurt.
-Serve with the salsa.
+Divide the wedges between plates and top with Greek yoghurt and salsa to serve.